Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Hexagonal 3-webs, Blaschke curvature, singularities

-where $\sigma _i$ are differential one-forms.
-At non-singular points, where the kernels of these forms are pairwise transverse, we normalize the forms so that $\sigma_1+\sigma_2+\sigma_3=0.$ The {\it connection form} of the web ${\cal W}_3$ is a one-form $\gamma$ determined by the conditions

-The connection form depends on the normalization of the forms $\sigma_i$, the {\it Blaschke curvature} $d\gamma$ does not. \begin{definition} A 3-web is hexagonal if for any non-singular point there are a neighbourhood and a local diffeomorphism sending the web leaves of this neighbourhood in 3 families of parallel line segments. \end{definition} Topologically, hexagonality means the following incidence property that has given its name to the notion: for any point $m$, each sufficiently small curvilinear triangle with the vertex $m$ and sides formed by the web leaves, may be completed to the curvilinear hexagon, whose sides are web leaves and whose "large" diagonals are the web leaves meeting at $m$ (see the gallery of pictures illustrating hexagonal webs in the next section).
+A planar 3-web ${\cal W}_3$ in a planar domain is a superposition of 3 foliations $\mathcal{F}_i$, which may be given by integral curves of three ODEs $ \sigma _1=0$, $\sigma _2=0$, $ \sigma _3=0$, where $\sigma _i$ are differential one-forms.
+At non-singular points, where the kernels of these forms are pairwise transverse, we normalize the forms so that $\sigma_1+\sigma_2+\sigma_3=0.$ The {\it connection form} of the web ${\cal W}_3$ is a one-form $\gamma$ determined by the conditions ${\rm d}\sigma_i+\gamma \wedge \sigma_i=0$, $i=1,2,3$.
+The connection form depends on the normalization of the forms $\sigma_i$, the {\it Blaschke curvature} $d\gamma$ does not. \begin{Definition} A 3-web is hexagonal if for any non-singular point there are a neighbourhood and a local diffeomorphism sending the web leaves of this neighbourhood in 3 families of parallel line segments. \end{Definition} Topologically, hexagonality means the following incidence property that has given its name to the notion: for any point $m$, each sufficiently small curvilinear triangle with the vertex $m$ and sides formed by the web leaves, may be completed to the curvilinear hexagon, whose sides are web leaves and whose ``large'' diagonals are the web leaves meeting at $m$ (see the gallery of pictures illustrating hexagonal webs in the next section).
 Computationally, hexagonality amounts to vanishing of the Blaschke curvature \cite{BB-38}.

 Up to a suitable affine transformation, the forms $\sigma_i$ may be normalized as follows: